 Aiming for the World Cup or the Olympics?
 Or simply want to know what it takes to pursue sport at an elite level?

-Let us introduce you to Kathryn, an Engineering and Science Student and member of the Sydney Uni Flames basketball team competing in the WNBL.
+Let us introduce you to Isobel, a University Visual Communications Student, member of the Australian Water Polo team (Aussie Stingers), and 2016 Rio Olympian.
 Let us know whose story you would like to read about and ASK ENID.

 Hey Gal!
 This is me….
 Hey hey, I’m Iso, 24, studying a bachelor of Visual Communications at UTS.
 I was born in Adelaide, but I have lived in Sydney since 2014.